Beginning at the Mayerthorpe Public Library/ Fallen Four Memorial Park

 Continue north on 52nd Street.
 The house on the right at 5005-52nd Street was the former Wheat Pool House.

 Cross the RR tracks and head 1 more block north.
 On the left at 5262-52nd Street, the Kinsmen Meeting Room was the former medical clinic.
-The Mayerthorpe Hospital was located just to the south of it where the mobile home is now.
+The Mayerthorpe Hospital was located just to the south of it.

 Turn right onto 53rd Avenue.
 The house on the left at 5112-53 Avenue has some of the town’s oldest trees on their property.